 (a) Each vacant downtown building must be inspected by City staff in accordance with the schedule provided below.
-City staff present at the inspections will include staff from Code Enforcement, Development Services, the Fire Department, and any other staff deemed necessary by the Administrator.
+City staff present at the inspections will include staff from Code Enforcement and any other staff deemed necessary by the Administrator.
 The number of years that a building has been vacant shall be measured starting on the effective date of this ordinance.